mikey-bee93/coding-exercise/README.md

 ## Notes:

 - I added a few extra endpoints because I wanted to fetch all of the data I needed from the same API without having to write down the information.
 There is a `api/submittals` endpoint as requested, with a POST and PATCH request for creating and modifying submittals.
 - I was unsure about the kind of data needed for sending in submittals since the data received from the sample set was different from the actual Procore API.
-I just went with the specifications of the Procore API and just accepted those as possible options for a submittal when using the API.
+I just went with the specifications of the Procore API and just accepted those as possible options for a submittal when using the API, only needing the number as a required field.